 Here it is.
-Part 2 of my week, or Tuesday as some like to call it.
+Day 2 of my week in Home Health, or Tuesday as some like to call it.

 Our company expectation is 45 in the home, but there are times that 45 is too long or not long enough.
 I see the patient the amount of time they need for that day.